1 Introduction

 retro_pt_nowcast_mat_list <- generate_pt_nowcast_mat_list(

-reporting_triangle_list = retro_rep_tri_list
+reporting_triangle_list = retro_rep_tri_list,

 )